turingschool/career-development-curriculum-site/module_three/mod3_week5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4TL2YnGS9AQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Preparation Strategies
 There are many ways to prepare for interviews.
-The key for all interviews is **knowing who you are and how to talk about yourself.** Today, we'll go through 4 particular tips to help with this process:
+The key to all interviews is **knowing who you are and how to talk about yourself.** Today, we'll go through 4 particular tips to help with this process:

 1. Answer the whole question
 2. Tell stories